Fercho1105/Hackathon-Proyect/README.md

 ## Technologies Used
 - HTML, CSS, JavaScript: Frontend development for the website.
-- Webflow: Design and prototyping tool for building responsive web layouts.
+- Webflow: Design and prototyping tool for building responsive web layouts..
-- Firebase: Backend services for user authentication, database management, and notifications.